QianZeHao123/QianZeHao123.github.io/_posts/2022-11-17-PythonDockerConda.md

   - Computer Science
 ---

+🐍 At least one thing is certain, I will not install Python interpreters and pip packages in computer systems, obsessive-compulsive means that installing different Python interpreters and third-party packages into the User directory is very "inelegant", and at the same time, Linux will also download some Python things as auxiliary tools when updating the system, so I usually write Python is a new environment.

 # Conda for development environments and Docker for production environments

-At least one thing is certain, I will not install Python interpreters and pip packages in computer systems, obsessive-compulsive means that installing different Python interpreters and third-party packages into the User directory is very "inelegant", and at the same time, Linux will also download some Python things as auxiliary tools when updating the system, so I usually write Python is a new environment.

 ## Development environment: conda